 You also need to be an expert in your home market.
 A Toronto realtor specializes in the Toronto market.
 A Guelph realtor specializes in the Guelph market.
 A plumber may know how to do basic electrical work, but would you trust a plumber to wire your house?

 Your clients will need your help in many other ways outside of the real estate transaction.
 Often times they will recommendations on mortgage brokers, lawyers, tradespeople, home inspectors and much more.

 And you shouldn’t wait for your clients to ask- get out there any form these relationships!
 As a Guelph realtor, we are able to tell our clients the current best mortgage rate, or be able to call up a home inspector on short notice for a home inspection.
 Or be able to text an electrician a picture in a house and have an answer within minutes.
 These connections are incredible differentiators between you and other realtors.

 Channels like HGTV glamourize real estate, making it look like it’s all income and no expenses.
 That’s very far from the real world of real estate, which is a very expense heavy career.
 In fact, if you’re only selling 2-3 houses per year, you could actually be negative income for the year after all expenses are paid!
 Brokerage fees, local real estate board fees, insurance, marketing and office expenses are all real.
 And, don’t forget: this is all before the Government taxes you!

 Realtors to be should build a business plan that takes all of this into account.
 You should set realistic goals for yourself in the first few years.
 Also watch what other Realtors in your market (and outside your market!) are doing.
 Be careful though- just because someone else does it, doesn’t mean it works.

 About the Beth and Ryan Real Estate Team

-We’re always open to answer any questions you might have.
-Whether they are related to the processes of becoming a real estate agent or buying/selling a house.
-Don’t hesitate to reach out!
+Beth and Ryan Waller are Guelph Realtor who are always open to answer any questions you might have.
+This could be related to the processes of becoming a real estate agent or buying/selling a house.